OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **7.1** The Software, Products and Skype Websites contain proprietary and confidential information that is protected by intellectual property laws and treaties.

 **7.2** The content and compilation of content included on the Skype Websites, (excluding User Submissions) such as sounds, text, graphics, logos, icons, images, audio clips, digital downloads and software, are the property of Skype, its affiliates or licensors and are protected by United States and international copyright laws.
 Such copyright protected content cannot be reproduced without Skype’s express permission.
-You may download and make personal, non-commercial use of User Submissions on www.qik.com that are displayed with a “download” or similar link.
 Skype reserves all rights not expressly granted in the Skype Websites.

 **7.3** Skype and/or its licensors retain exclusive ownership of the Software, Products and Skype Websites and all intellectual property therein (whether or not registered and anywhere in the world).
 You will not take any action to jeopardise, limit or interfere with Skype’s intellectual property rights in the Software, Products and/or Skype Websites.